flipperdevices/flipperzero-firmware/simon-tutorial/README.md

 We will be using the Flipper Zero screen to inform the user of the current state of the game.
 In this initial step, we will just tell them "Press OK to play."

 ### Step 4a.
 Add more include statements to `app.c`
-Add another include statement to the top section of app.c.
+**Add** another include statement to the top section of `app.c`.
 Typically these are sorted, so this would be added after the line `#include "./common/flipboard_model.h"`:

 ```c
 #include "./common/flipboard_model_ref.h"